thadguidry/respec/includePermalinks.md

-Add a 'permalink' to each non-introductory section of your document, assuming the section or heading element has an explicit ID.
+Adds a 'permalink' to each non-introductory section of your document, assuming the section or heading element has an explicit ID.
+Can be set to either true or false.
+It defaults to false.

 The permalink will show as an indicator on the same line as the section heading, by default immediately after the heading text.

-Options include:
+Additional options can also be set as ReSpec configuration options, but only have an effect if includePermalinks is set to true:

 <dl>
-  <dt>true</dt>
-  <dd>Includes permalinks using defaults.</dd>
   <dt>permalinkSymbol</dt>
   <dd>The character(s) to use for the permalink indicator.
 The default symbol is '§'.</dd>
   <dt>permalinkEdge</dt>